BB 12: Sreesanth Makes SHOCKING Revelations; Says Surbhi Held Dipika’s Neck & Srishty’s Hair!

 Surbhi Held Dipika’s Neck & Srishty’s Hair

 Sree revealed to Spotboye that Surbhi held Dipika Kakkar's neck so hard that Dipika fell.
 It was not even shown on Voot.
-She also held held Srishty Rode's hair so hard that Srishty almost fell on a slab.
+She also held Srishty Rode's hair so hard that Srishty almost fell on a slab.
 Jasleen Matharu and Srishty were running and Jasleen almost hit the slab of the pool when Srishty tried to stop her.

 ‘Colors Showed You What They Wanted!’